-they are liquidity-providing reverse operations;

-- they are executed regularly each week;1 - they normally have a maturity of one week;2 - they are executed in a decentralised manner by the national central banks; - they are executed through standard tenders (as specified in Section 5.1); - all counterparties fulfilling the general eligibility criteria (as specified in Section 2.1) may submit bids for the main refinancing operations; and - marketable and non-marketable assets (as specified in Chapter 6) are eligible as underlying assets for the main refinancing operations.
+- (a) they are liquidity-providing reverse operations; - (b) they are executed regularly each week (13); - (c) they normally have a maturity of 1 week (14); - (d) they are executed in a decentralised manner by the NCBs; - (e) they are executed through standard tenders (as specified in Section 5.1); - (f) all counterparties fulfilling the general eligibility criteria (as specified in Section 2.1) may submit bids for the main refinancing operations; and - (g) marketable and non-marketable assets (as specified in Chapter 6) are eligible as underlying assets for the main refinancing operations. - 3.1.3.
+Longer-term refinancing operations

-3.1.3 LONGER-TERM REFINANCING OPERATIONS

-The Eurosystem also executes regular refinancing operations, normally with a three-month maturity, which are aimed at providing additional longer-term refinancing to the financial sector.
+The Eurosystem also executes regular refinancing operations, normally with a 3-month maturity, which are aimed at providing additional longer-term refinancing to the financial sector.
 In these operations, the Eurosystem does not, as a rule, intend to send signals to the market and therefore normally acts as a rate taker.
 Accordingly, longer-term refinancing operations are usually executed in the form of variable rate tenders and, from time to time, the ECB indicates the operation volume to be allotted in forthcoming tenders.
 Under exceptional circumstances, the Eurosystem may also execute longer-term refinancing operations through fixed rate tenders.